santoroj/github-docs-example/README.md

 >Here  is a an exmample of using  a codeblocfor an error that appears in Ruby.

+## Step 2 - How to take screenshots

+A screenshot is when you capture a part of your screen from your laptop, desktop or phone

+Ths is not to be confused with taking a photo with your phone.

 ## Step 3 - Use Github Flavored Markdown Task Lists

 Githib extends Mardown to have a list where you can check off items [<sup>[1]</sup>](#External-References)